Tbruno25/can-explorer/README.md

 ### How does this help me?
 By continuously plotting all payloads for each CAN id, spotting trends that correspond to a specific action can become signicantly easier to identify.

-Please refer to this [prior article](https://tbruno25.medium.com/car-hacking-faster-reverse-engineering-using-canopy-be1955843d57) I wrote for a working example of how this approach can be used to find which id includes speedmoter data.
+Please refer to this [prior article](https://tbruno25.medium.com/car-hacking-faster-reverse-engineering-using-canopy-be1955843d57) I wrote for a working example of how this approach can be used to find which id includes speedometer data.

 ### Built With